 1 aubergine or zucchini

 1 sweet potato

-Cut the vegetables in small peaces, boil them in water for 20 minutes.
+Cut the vegetables in small peaces, boil them in water for 10-15 minutes, until soft.

-Puree in a food processor or mash with a fork.
-Add the olive oil and stir around.
+Puree in a food processor or mash with a fork, let cool slightly.
+Add the olive oil or butter and stir.

 Beans & Herbs